 The dialog saves settings after the last transformation.
 To apply these settings again, select an object and choose Modify > Transform Again.

 In order to restore the default values in the dialog, click the Reset button.

 When you change one of the values, an outline displays a new shape or position of the object.
-In the image below, we moved the object to the right but didn't click Apply so far.
+In the image below, we moved the object to the right but didn't click OK so far.